scalameta/scalafmt/docs/configuration.md

   - if unspecified, and `project.layout` determines that the file being formatted is not a test file, then these test assert methods will not be excluded
+- (since 3.8.4) `excludePostfix`, unless set to `true` explicitly, will also apply the rule to `Term.Select` trees specified without a dot

 ```scala mdoc:scalafmt
 rewrite.rules = [AvoidInfix]